Shalabh-agarwal8630/Scalable-Chat-Application-with-Redis-PubSub/README.md

-# Turborepo starter
+# Scalable Chat Application with Redis PubSub in TurboRepo

-This is an official starter Turborepo.
+This project is a scalable chat application built using Redis PubSub architecture on Aiven cloud, organized with TurboRepo.
+The TurboRepo structure enhances project organization and scalability.
+Below are instructions on setting up and running the project.

-## Using this example
+## Getting Started

-Run the following command:
+To use this example, run the following command to initialize TurboRepo:

 ```sh
 npx create-turbo@latest
 ```

-## What's inside?
+## Project Structure

-This Turborepo includes the following packages/apps:
+This TurboRepo includes the following packages/apps:

 ### Apps and Packages